 Commerce Kickstart comes with the most recent version of Drupal Core and is the best way to approach Drupal ecommerce.
 It gives you an option to create a full-featured demo store to test on with complete themes and configurations right out of the box.
 Several new features also make Commerce Kickstart easier to understand and simpler to launch and control.

-So if you want to skip several days of configuring your ecommerce store to your specification, ecommerce with Drupal 7 is the way to go.
+So if you want to skip several days of configuring online store to your specification, Drupal 7 ecommerce is the way to go.
 Here are the steps involved:

 Download Commerce Kickstart

 First you would need to download Commerce Kickstart.

 Once you have downloaded the latest version of Commerce Kickstart from the link provided above, you need to install the module on your system.
 You will see the following screen after installation is complete: